Jerez city guide: where to eat, drink, shop and taste sherry

 Learn about sherry

-Jerez is the first stop on Andalucia’s famous “sherry triangle” (the other two are Sanlúcar de Barrameda and Puerto de Santa María), so it’d be a shame not to visit a bodega (winery) while you’re in town.
-French winemaker Lustau, who has been cultivating vines since 1896, offers professional, easy-to-digest, English-speaking tastings from Tuesday to Friday each week.
+Jerez is the first stop on Andalusia’s famous “sherry triangle” (the other two are Sanlucar de Barrameda and Puerto de Santa Maria), so it’d be a shame not to visit a bodega (winery) while you’re in town.
+French winemaker Lustau, which has been cultivating vines since 1896, offers professional, easy-to-digest, English-speaking tastings from Tuesday to Friday each week.

-There’s a brilliant one-hour tour for €18 a head (Tuesdays to Fridays at 10.30am), which includes six tastings, but if you love your sherries, splash an extra €10 for the one-hour-and- 15-minute option (Tuesdays, Thursdays and Saturdays at 1pm), which goes deeper into the process and includes nine tastings.
-Both will give you enough sherry knowledge to impress your mates back home in the pub.
+There’s a brilliant one-hour tour for €18 (around £15) a head (Tuesdays to Fridays at 10.30am), which includes six tastings, but if you love your sherries, splash an extra €10 for the one-hour 15-minute option (Tuesdays, Thursdays and Saturdays at 1pm), which goes deeper into the process and includes nine tastings.
+Either will give you enough sherry knowledge to impress your mates back home in the pub.

 Chill out in the Arabic baths